Existence and classification of $b$-contact structures

-As an intermediate step, we characterize the isotopy classes of curves in $S^2$ that can arise as dividing sets of $b$-contact structures in $(S^3,S^2)$.
-Recall that given a set of cooriented separating closed curves in a surface $Z$, we denote by $Z_+,Z_-$ the (possibly disconnected) surfaces with boundary obtained by cutting open $Z$ along the curves.
+As an intermediate step, we characterize the isotopy classes of {collections of curves} in $S^2$ that can arise as dividing sets of $b$-contact structures in $(S^3,S^2)$.
+Recall that given a set of separating closed curves in a surface $Z$, we denote by $Z_+,Z_-$ the (possibly disconnected) surfaces with boundary obtained by cutting open $Z$ along the curves.

-\begin{lemma} Isotopy classes of cooriented closed curves that are the dividing set of some $b$-contact structure in $(S^3,S^2)$ satisfy $\chi(Z_+)=\chi(Z-)$ and are in one-to-one correspondence with two-equicolored trees with even number of vertices. \end{lemma}
+\begin{lemma} Isotopy classes of closed curves that are the dividing set of some $b$-contact structure in $(S^3,S^2)$ satisfy $\chi(Z_+)=\chi(Z-)$ and are in one-to-one correspondence with two-equicolored trees with even number of vertices. \end{lemma}

 \begin{proof} Given a set of curves $\Gamma$ that arise as the dividing set of a $b$-contact structure in $(S^3,S^2)$, the associated tree is defined as follows: each connected component of $S^2\setminus \Gamma$ defines a vertex and two vertices are related by an edge if they share a connected component of $\Gamma$ as their boundary.
-The resulting graph is a tree as $\chi(S^2)=0$.
+The resulting graph is a tree as {every curve in the two-sphere disconnects}.
 Recall that to each connected component of $S^2\setminus \Gamma$, there is an associated sign, and thus the tree is two-colorable.
-We denote the set of points of $S^2 \setminus \Gamma$ where the attributed sign is positive by $S^2_+$ and $S^2_-$ whenever the sign is negative.
-The $b$-plane field defined by the $b$-contact structure $\xi$ defines a plane field given by a convex contact structure $\tilde{\xi}$ in a neighborhood around $Z$ as in Lemma \ref{lem:bplane=plane}.
-The contact structure defined in the neighborhood around $S^2$ can be extended to each side of the three-sphere, which is a disk.
-This implies that the degree of the Gauss map associated to $\tilde{\xi}$ is zero.
-By Remark \ref{rem:Nec} and the homotopic classification of convex contact structures (see e.g. \cite[Lemma 4.1]{CO}) the degree of $\tilde \xi$ is given by

-and therefore $\chi(S^2_+)=\chi(S^2_-)$.
-In the associated tree, this means that there is an equal number of positive and negative vertices and therefore the tree is a two-equicolored tree.
+We denote the set of points of $S^2 \setminus \Gamma$ where the attributed sign is positive/negative by $S^2_+$, and respectively $S^2_-$. {Since $H^2(S^3, \mathbb{Z})=0$, the Euler class of $\xi$ is necessarily trivial both in $S^3$ and when restricted to $Z=S^2$, and thus $\chi(S^2_+)=\chi(S^2_-)$.} In the associated tree, this means that there is an equal number of positive and negative vertices and therefore the tree is a two-equicolored tree.